Emotions & Self-Care

 Support from Coe

-Coe College has a counselor who you can talk to about what happened.
-Your first five sessions with her are free.
+Coe College has three counselors who you can talk to about what happened.
+Your first five sessions are free.
 After the fifth session, you will be asked if you are able to transition payment to another source, such as cash or insurance.
 If you are unable to do so, Coe College will continue to pay for additional sessions.

 Student Development Office in Upper Gage

-You may be referred out to a community counseling center if Emily feels that your needs could be better met through another agency or clinic.
+You may be referred to a community counseling center if your needs could be better met through another agency or clinic after an initial evaluation.

 For peer support, you can contact the following student organizations: